DavidLiSF/PyEmail/README.md

 ```

 ## License
-This project is licensed under the MIT License - see the [LICENSE](https://github.com/SFL09/PyEmail/blob/main/LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/SFL09/PyEmail/blob/main/LICENSE) file for details.